Center for Corporate Climate Leadership

 - About the Partners

-Recognizes organizations that have comprehensive GHG inventories and aggressive emissions reduction goals and demonstrate extraordinary leadership in managing GHGs in their organizational supply chains.
+Recognizes organizations that have their own comprehensive greenhouse gas inventories and aggressive emissions reduction goals and demonstrate they are at the leading edge of managing greenhouse gas emissions in their organizational supply chains.

 Application and Submission Instructions

-- Review the general eligibility requirements and the specific evaluation criteria for the Supply Chain Leadership category.
+- Review the general eligibility requirements and the specific evaluation criteria for the Supply Chain Leadership Award category specified below.

-Exemplary supply chain-focused activities must have taken place between January 1, 2011 and September 13, 2013, but applications may also refer to actions that commenced before that time and continued into the application period and the length of time an action has been in practice, or that explains how that prior activity served as a foundation for ongoing and more current activities.
+Exemplary supply chain-focused activities must have taken place between January 1, 2012 and September 12, 2014.
+However, applications may also refer to actions that commenced before that time and continued into the application period and the length of time an action has been in practice, or which explains how that prior activity served as a foundation for ongoing and more current activities.

 GHG Reduction Goal Requirements